saumyatrivedi14/Traffic_Sign_Classifier_P2/writeup.md

 | 0.00	      			| Speed limit (50km/h) (2)				 				|
 | 0.00				    | Speed limit (60km/h) (3)  							|

-For the Fourth image, the model is relatively sure that this is a 'Priority Road' sign (probability of 1.0).
+For the Fourth image, the model is relatively sure that this is a 'Right-of-way at the next intersection' sign (probability of 1.0).
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|